contivpp/contivpp-site/content/docs/services/pteropusio-services.md

 to IPv6 translator to create a MAP-E CE, likewise one can plug the NAT44 together with MAP-T to create a MAP-T CE or 464XLAT.

-In Contiv-VPP the VPP-NAT plugin is used in the data-plane to:
+In Pteropus.io the VPP-NAT plugin is used in the data-plane to:
  1. Load-balance and forward *IPv4* traffic between services and endpoints, i.e. **1-to-many NAT**,
  2. **Dynamically source-NAT** node-outbound *IPv4* traffic to enable Internet access for pods with private addresses.

-The following subsection describes key VPP-NAT configuration items, focusing on features used in the Contiv-VPP data plane.
-Certain aspects of the VPP-NAT configuration are explained in a greater detail as they play a pivotal role in the implementation of Kubernetes services in Contiv-VPP.
+The following subsection describes key VPP-NAT configuration items, focusing on features used in the Pteropus.io data plane.
+Certain aspects of the VPP-NAT configuration are explained in a greater detail as they play a pivotal role in the implementation of Kubernetes services in Pteropus.io.

 ### Configuration
 #### Interface features